groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-dotnet/docs/DetectApi.md

 <a id="detectdocumentpost"></a>
 # **DetectDocumentPost**
-> StatusResponse DetectDocumentPost (DetectDocumentPostRequest detectDocumentPostRequest = null)
+> StatusResponse DetectDocumentPost (DetectionFileRequest detectionFileRequest = null)

 Detect paraphrasing in the document